worepix/doc-chester/source/interfaces/sub_ghz_radio.rst

 Sub-GHz Radio
 #############

-The radio communication technology is the heart of the **HARDWARIO IoT Kit**.
+The radio communication technology is the heart of the **HARDWARIO TOWER - Industrial IoT Kit**.
 This document describes the basic operation of the radio.

 With **our Iot Kit**, you can build your own network in the Sub-GHz band.